Wiener schnitzel: Similar dishes

-A popular variation is made with pork instead of veal, because pork is cheaper than veal (usually about half the price).
+A popular variation is made with pork instead of veal, because pork is generally cheaper.
 To avoid confusion, Austrian law requires that Wiener Schnitzel be made of veal.
 A schnitzel made of pork can be called Wiener Schnitzel vom Schwein ('Wiener schnitzel from pork') or Schnitzel Wiener Art ('Viennese style schnitzel').

 Similar dishes to Wiener schnitzel include Surschnitzel (from cured meat), and breaded turkey or chicken steaks.
-Similarly prepared dishes include cotoletta alla milanese, schnitzel cordon bleu filled with ham and cheese and Pariser Schnitzel.
+Similarly prepared dishes include cotoletta alla milanese, schnitzel cordon bleu filled with ham and cheese, and Pariser Schnitzel.
 The American chicken-fried steak is often said to be closely related to Wiener schnitzel, the result of the adaptation of the recipe by German or Austrian immigrants to the Texas Hill Country to locally available ingredients.

-Tonkatsu is a similar, fried pork cutlet from Japanese cuisine, thicker than its European counterparts.
+Tonkatsu is a similar fried pork cutlet from Japanese cuisine, thicker than its European counterparts.

-In the Southern Cone, particularly in Argentina and Uruguay, a similar dish is milanesa.
+Milanesa is a similar dish found in the Southern Cone, particularly in Argentina and Uruguay.
 It is often served with french fries or mashed potatoes.

 In Israel, schnitzel is popular, first introduced by European Jews who immigrated to Israel during the middle decades of the twentieth century.
 Owing to food shortages at that time and the high cost of meat and veal, and due to kashrut laws that forbid eating pork, the local version was made of chicken breast, which was less expensive.
-To this day, Israeli schnitzel is made of chicken.
+Israeli schnitzel is still made of chicken.
 Kashrut laws also forbid using dairy products with meat, so kosher schnitzel is prepared with cooking oil.
-Schnitzel has become so popular that it is regularly described as one of Israel's "national dishes."
+Schnitzel has become so common that it is regularly described as one of Israel's "national dishes."